LuuAlex/iOS-Messages-to-TXT-File/README.md

 program creates, updates and stores for you.
 This database contains all the message history.
 When running the program again, from a new backup file, the program will automatically add missing messages to the stored database.
+After creating the database, the program will automatically create .txt files that represent the chat history.

 ## Warnings (Read Carefully)